 PCR tests have the advantage of being able to detect the smallest amount of a virus and will identify some samples as being positive for COVID-19 that could not be detected by Rapid Antigen testing.
 This is why many countries will only accept negative PCR tests for entry.
 The downsides to PCR are that it takes several hours to get a result and requires expensive equipment with highly trained operators.

-There are trade-offs between having answers faster but from tests that are less accurate versus slower test that is more accurate, so it depends on the situation which test is more helpful.
+There are trade-offs between having answers faster but from tests that are less accurate versus slower test that is more accurate, so it depends on the situation which test

 What is genomic testing?

 A genomic PCR enables scientists to look deeper into the detected virus, to understand its exact structure.
 This enables public health authorities to track how the virus is mutating over time and identify new variants of COVID-19.
 This is particularly important given the possibility that new variants could be more infective, more dangerous, or resistant to current vaccines.

 The quarantine tests and “Day 2 tests” required when someone enters the UK from abroad are all genomic tests.
 Normal PCR tests (and Test to Release tests) are not.
 This is